swasthik62/myportfolio/README.md

 ## Objective

 Aspiring Business Analyst with an MBA and 2.7 years of professional experience in Operations Project Handling and Stakeholder Management.
+Completed and Certified Data analyst intern at MeriSkill.
 Proficient in statistical modeling, hypothesis testing, data modeling, and cleansing data using R-Studio, SQL, and skilled in data visualization with Tableau.
 I excel in Waterfall and Agile methodologies using JIRA for Software Development.
 Committed to continuous learning and dedicated to driving data-driven decision-making in a dynamic business environment.